docker/docs/docker-for-windows/faqs.md

 #### How do I add client certificates?

-Starting with Docker for Windows 17.06.0-ce, you do not need to push your certificates with `git` commands anymore.
+Starting with Docker Desktop for Windows 17.06.0-ce, you do not need to push your certificates with `git` commands anymore.
 You can put your client certificates in `~/.docker/certs.d/<MyRegistry>:<Port>/client.cert` and `~/.docker/certs.d/<MyRegistry>:<Port>/client.key`.

-When the Docker for Windows application starts up, it copies the `~/.docker/certs.d` folder on your Windows system to the `/etc/docker/certs.d` directory on Moby (the Docker for Windows virtual machine running on Hyper-V).
+When the Docker Desktop for Windows application starts up, it copies the `~/.docker/certs.d` folder on your Windows system to the `/etc/docker/certs.d` directory on Moby (the Docker Desktop for Windows virtual machine running on Hyper-V).

-You need to restart Docker for Windows after making any changes to the keychain or to the `~/.docker/certs.d` directory in order for the changes to take effect.
+You need to restart Docker Desktop for Windows after making any changes to the keychain or to the `~/.docker/certs.d` directory in order for the changes to take effect.

 The registry cannot be listed as an _insecure registry_ (see [Docker Daemon](/docker-for-windows#daemon)).
-Docker for Windows ignores certificates listed under insecure registries, and does not send client certificates.
+Docker Desktop for Windows ignores certificates listed under insecure registries, and does not send client certificates.
 Commands like `docker run` that attempt to pull from the registry produce error messages on the command line, as well as on the registry.